-5.3 Dual parented Type B protection
+5.3 Dual-parented type B protection

-The standby OLT can reside together with the primary working OLT at the same central office location but it is undesirable when protecting against catastrophic failures.
+The standby OLT can reside together with the primary working OLT at the same central office location, but it is undesirable when protecting against catastrophic failures.
 To address this, one option is the use of dual-parented PONs as shown in Figure 4.
-In this example, any one subscriber is connected to two OLTs (working and protection) at different geographic locations via a 2x N optical splitter.
-During normal operation, the ONUs are ranged, and communicate with the working OLT.
-In the event of a fibre break or the OLT equipment or node fault, the protection OLT can take over control of the PON.
+In this example, any one subscriber is connected to two OLTs (working and protection) at different geographic locations via a $2 \times N$ optical splitter.
+During normal operation, the ONUs are ranged and communicate with the working OLT.

+In the event of a fibre break, or an OLT equipment or node fault, the protection OLT can take over control of the PON.
 With dual parenting the OLTs can even be from different manufacturers.
 It should be noted that with dual parenting the process of duplicating the working OLT database to the protection OLT may need to be defined for interoperability reasons.
 If not, dual parenting may remain a proprietary method of PON protection.

-Figure 4 - Dual parented Type B protection
+Figure 4 - Dual-parented type B protection